shauninman/MinUI/PAKS.md

 # Caveats

-MinUI currently only supports the RGB565 pixel format.
-This may prevent otherwize compatible cores from working at all.
+MinUI currently only supports the RGB565 pixel format and does not implement the OpenGL libretro APIs.
+This may prevent otherwise compatible cores from working at all.
+It may be possible to use the stock firmware's retroarch instead of MinUI's minarch to run certain cores but that is left as an exercise for the reader.